facebookresearch/salina/salina_examples/rl/ppo_brax/README.md

 ## Running experiments
- * Make sure your versin of Brax is up to date (https://github.com/google/brax)
+ * Make sure your version of Brax is up to date (https://github.com/google/brax)
+ * If you want to change the env tested, Change the yaml file used in `ppo.py` line 143
  * Run `OMP_NUM_THREADS=1 XLA_PYTHON_CLIENT_PREALLOCATE=false python ppo.py`